hashgraph/hedera-services/docs/design/app/states.md

 When a state is used during the [Transaction Handling Workflow](workflows.md#handling-transactions), it is always a `WritableKVState` based on the **current working state**.
 The only workflow that supports writable state is this one.
-At the end of the `Round`, after **all** transactions in the round have been handled, the state is committed to the merkle tree.
+After handling a transaction, the state is committed to the merkle tree.

 ## Serialization & Deserialization